connorcl/archive-dir/README.md

 # archive-dir
-A simple Python script to compress, encrypt and archive infrequently used directories on Linux and Windows
+A simple Python script to archive and restore directories on Linux and Windows

 ## Dependencies